SerCom-KC/cartoon-network-schedule/next-showings.md

 ## DISCLAIMER
 **This is an auto-generated page based on upcoming showing data of each series.
 All data is pulled from official schedule APIs and is correct at time of publication.
 Some time slots might be missing due to API limits or unknown series identifiers.
 Please do not contact any Cartoon Network employee on social media regarding any schedule information this page provides.**

-_Last Update: July 30, 2018 at 10:44:36 UTC_
+_Last Update: July 31, 2018 at 10:45:32 UTC_

 ## Missing time slots
 If no upcoming new/returning series exists in the next 2 weeks, the missing time slots might be one of the following:
-For missing time slots on July 31st and/or after: We Bare Bears
+For missing time slots on August 1st and/or after: We Bare Bears
-For missing time slots on August 1st and/or after: The Amazing World of Gumball, Teen Titans Go!
+For missing time slots on August 2nd and/or after: The Amazing World of Gumball, Teen Titans Go!
-For missing time slots on August 8th and/or after: Craig of the Creek
+For missing time slots on August 9th and/or after: Craig of the Creek
-For missing time slots on August 9th and/or after: Summer Camp Island
+For missing time slots on August 10th and/or after: Summer Camp Island
+For missing time slots on August 12th and/or after: Unikitty!
-For missing time slots on August 10th and/or after: OK K.O.!
+For missing time slots on August 13th and/or after: OK K.O.!
 Let's Be Heroes
-For missing time slots on August 12th and/or after: Unikitty!

 ## Known schedule

-### Monday, July 30th
-06:00AM Steven Universe - The Answer
-06:15AM Ben 10 - Chicken Nuggets of Wisdom
-06:30AM The Amazing World of Gumball - The Bumpkin; The Flakers
-07:00AM We Bare Bears - Go Fish
-07:15AM The Amazing World of Gumball - The Lady
-07:30AM The Amazing World of Gumball - The Sucker; The Cage
-08:00AM We Bare Bears - Teacher's Pet
-08:15AM Teen Titans Go! - The Self-Indulgent 200th Episode Spectacular!
-08:45AM Teen Titans Go! - Beast Girl
-09:00AM We Bare Bears - Googs
-09:15AM Cartoon Network Special - The Teen Titans Go!
-Hollywood Special
-10:00AM We Bare Bears - Paperboyz
-10:15AM The Amazing World of Gumball - The Test
-10:30AM The Amazing World of Gumball - The Slide; The Loophole
-11:00AM We Bare Bears - Bear Squad
-11:15AM Summer Camp Island - Pajama Pajimjams
-11:30AM Summer Camp Island - Oscar & Hedgehog's Melody; Feeling Spacey
-12:00PM We Bare Bears - Lil' Squid
-12:15PM Teen Titans Go! - Mo' Money Mo' Problems
-12:30PM Teen Titans Go! - Justice League's Next Top Talent Idol Star
-01:00PM We Bare Bears - I, Butler
-01:15PM Cartoon Network Special - The Teen Titans Go!
-Hollywood Special
-02:00PM We Bare Bears - Family Troubles
-02:15PM Teen Titans Go! - TV Knight 3
-02:30PM Teen Titans Go! - Two Parter Part 2; Two Parter Part 1
-03:00PM We Bare Bears - Go Fish
-03:15PM OK K.O.!
-Let's Be Heroes - Special Delivery
-03:30PM OK K.O.!
-Let's Be Heroes - Plaza Film Festival; Be a Team
-04:00PM We Bare Bears - Teacher's Pet
-04:15PM Craig of the Creek - JPony
-04:30PM Craig of the Creek - Sunday Clothes; Escape from Family Dinner
-05:00PM We Bare Bears - Googs
-05:15PM Cartoon Network Special - The Teen Titans Go!
-Hollywood Special
-06:00PM We Bare Bears - Paperboyz
-06:15PM Teen Titans Go! - The Scoop
-06:30PM Teen Titans Go! - Bro-Pocalypse; Chicken in the Cradle
-07:00PM We Bare Bears - Bro Brawl; Bear Squad
-07:30PM We Bare Bears - Hurricane Hal; The Park

 ### Tuesday, July 31st
 06:00AM Steven Universe - Steven's Birthday